Risk-Aware Submodular Optimization for Multi-Robot Coordination: Simulations

 \subsection{Resilient Mobility-on-Demand under Arrival Time Uncertainty}

 We consider assigning $R = 6$ supply vehicles to $N=4$ demand locations in a 2D environment.
 The positions of the demand locations and the supply vehicles are randomly generated within a square environment of 10-unit side length.
 Denote the Euclidean distance between demand location $i\in \{1,..., N\}$ and vehicle position $j\in \{1,...,R\}$ as $d_{ij}$.
-Based on the distribution discussion of the arrival efficiency distribution in Section~\ref{subsec:case_study}, we assume each arrival efficiency $e_{ij}$ has a uniform distribution with its mean proportional to the reciprocal of the distance between demand $i$ and vehicle $j$.
-Furthermore, the uncertainty is higher if the mean efficiency is higher.
+Based on the distribution discussion of the arrival \rev{utility} distribution in Section~\ref{subsec:case_study}, we assume each arrival \rev{utility} $e_{ij}$ has a uniform distribution with its mean proportional to the reciprocal of the distance between demand $i$ and vehicle $j$.
+Furthermore, the uncertainty is higher if the mean \rev{utility} is higher.
 Note that, the algorithm can handle other, more complex, distributions for arrival times.
 We use a uniform distribution for ease of exposition.
 Specifically, denote the mean of $e_{ij}$ as $\bar{e}_{ij}$ and set $\bar{e}_{ij} = 10/d_{ij}$.
-We model the arrival efficiency distribution to be a uniform distribution as follows:
+We model the arrival \rev{utility} distribution to be a uniform distribution as follows:

 where $\max\{\bar{e}_{ij}\} = \max_{i,j}e_{ij}, i\in \{1,..., N\}, j\in \{1,...,R\}$.

 From the assignment utility function (Eq.~\ref{eqn:fsy_assign}), for any realization of $y$, say $\tilde{y}$, where $\tilde{e}_{ij}$ indicates one realization of $e_{ij}$.
 If all vehicle-demand pairs are independent from each other, $y$ models a multi-independent uniform distribution.
 We sample $n_s$ times from underlying multi-independent uniform distribution of $y$ and approximate the auxiliary function $H(\mathcal{S}, \tau)$ as We set the upper bound of the parameter $\tau$ as $\Gamma = N \max (\tilde{e}_{ij}), i = \{1,...N\}, j= \{1,...,R\}$, to make sure $\Gamma - f(\mathcal{S},y) \geq 0$.
 We set the searching separation for $\tau$ as $\Delta =1$.